ho-ansible/burp-ui/README.md

 # Ansible role: burp-ui
 ziirish's web interface to Graham Keeling's `burp` backup software

+## DEPRECATED
+This functionality has been moved to kubernetes, so this ansible role is no longer maintained.

 ## Requirements
 Only tested on Debian stable, for now.